chyde-clearwater/documentation/content/applications/inventory_and_mrp/inventory/barcode/operations/gs1_nomenclature.rst

 Reporting --> Product Moves`.

 The items on the :guilabel:`Product Moves` report are grouped by product by default.
-To confirm the received quantities, select the product's collapsable drop-down menu (:guilabel:`▶ (right arrow)`), which displays a list of *stock move lines* for the product.
-The latest stock move matches the warehouse reception reference number (`WH/IN/00013`) and quantity processed in the barcode scan, demonstrating that the records processed in the Barcode app were properly stored in Inventory.
+To confirm the received quantities, click on a product line to open its collapsible drop-down menu, which displays a list of *stock move lines* for the product.
+The latest stock move matches the warehouse reception reference number (e.g. `WH/IN/00013`) and quantity processed in the barcode scan, demonstrating that the records processed in the *Barcode* app were properly stored in *Inventory*.

 .. image:: gs1_nomenclature/stock-moves-peach.png
    :align: center